HealthengineAU/adobe-analytics-data-lake/README.md

 Parquet format, partitioning using a calculated date column that is added to the data set.
 The reason for this translation is the reduction in the amount of data that needs to be scanned to answer a query by a factor of 1,000.
-This also reduces our AWS costs for querying by a factor of 1,000.
+This also reduces AWS costs for querying by a factor of 1,000.

 Once a day, after the Glue Job has run, a Glue Crawler runs on the target bucket to update the schema definition of the data stored there.
 The column